silviot/edx-platform-wiki/Opaque-Keys.md

 This makes it difficult or impossible to effectively reason about how we store our data, and creates nasty ties between the data storage layer and the presentation layer.

-One example of this is found in the way that Studio structures its URLs.
-URL construction is highly dependent on the org/course/name triple that is present in our keys, and those three components are parsed separately from the URL.
+One example of this is found in the way that LMS structures its URLs.
+URL construction is highly dependent on the `org/course/run` triple that is present in our keys, and those three components are parsed separately from the URL.
+Studio, on the other hand, has been using the Locator syntax of `org.course.run/branch/version/block`.

 This key introspection also means that different parts of our application can only accept `Location`s or only accept `Locator`s, which is odd since both types of keys refer to the same data.
 It means we must spend time converting from one key abstraction to another, maintaining a `loc_mapper` data structure for the sole purpose of remembering which `Location` refers to which `Locator` and vice versa -- which means lots of extra database queries and performance penalties.
 It also makes reasoning about how we store our data much more difficult.